About Martin

 • How did you become interested in history?

 History has fascinated me for as long as I can remember.
-My parents were teenagers in the war and told me there stories.
+My parents were teenagers in the war and told me their stories.
 What I find most interesting is to find the people behind the names and the stories behind the events.

 • What do you enjoy most about guiding?